To Trade Show or Not to Trade Show by Four Corners Art Collective

 Emma: “I think one of the biggest challenges was figuring out our booth banners so they represented our individual portfolios of work but also looked good together.
 There were moments when I’m sure it would have been easier not to be making collective decisions, but they never outweighed the comfort of knowing that we were going to sink or swim together!”

-Next week, in our final blog post, we’ll reveal what each show was like, what we’d do differently next time, and how things have gone post-show.
+Next week, in our final post in this series, we’ll reveal what each show was like, what we’d do differently next time, and how things have gone post-show.

 About Four Corners Art Collective